deege/deegeu-ios-swift-video-camera/README.md

 The code is a self contained Swift project that can be loaded into XCode.

-This code is written and compiled for Swift 2.0.
+This code is written and compiled for Swift 3.1 and iOS 10.3. (updated 04-06-17)

 ## Getting help